Have you ever wondered what is a limerick? How did limericks, those short, five-line rhyming ditties come to be named after one of Ireland's counties?

 However, I believe it is a great way to introduce kids to poetry, rhyming and rhythm, and many teachers utilize limericks in the classroom to this very day.

-For anyone who would like a lesson plan about limericks I created a free printable for downloading.
+For anyone who would like a lesson plan about limericks I created a free printable for saving and printing.

-Feel free to share this link with friends, family and any teachers or homeschooling parents who may find them helpful.
+Feel free to share this link with friends, family and any teachers or homeschooling parents who may find these sheets helpful.

 Happy limerick writing to all!